ddalki1205/OOP_student_registration_system/README.md

 - allows you to read and add information

 ## Project Overview
-The Student Management System is a console-based application that allows for the management of student information.
+Student Management System - console-based application that allows for the management of student information.

 Users can add new students, view student details, search for specific students, and print all student records.